DrAliKhudhair/immersed-tunnel-ontology/README_DOCUMENTATION_GUIDE.md

 ## 📖 Complete Documentation Generation, Update & GitHub Deployment Guide

-This guide provides comprehensive step-by-step instructions for updating your **Immersed Tunnel Ontology**, regenerating documentation with WIDOCO, and deploying to GitHub Pages.
+This guide provides comprehensive step-by-step instructions for updating your **Immersed Tunnel Ontology**, regenerating documentation with WIDOCO, and deploying to GitHub Pages using your enhanced `regenerate_docs.bat` automation script.

 ---